decentralized-identity/did-recovery/sfs/explainer.md

 1. Use a smaller threshold count for permutation iteration based on known threshold norms used in popular secret construction implementations.
 2. Spawn multiple threads/jobs (one per combination?) to iterate the permutations against all unique, non-repeating combination of the selected threshold.
 The assumption of the author is that iteration of permutations and input/share assembly across multiple share combination sets in parallel would reach a match sooner by compounding match distribution probabilities.

-In our example case the user created 12 shares (_n_), thus (without optimization) the attacker would be required to iterate all permutations of the assumed 1 million input message space using 11 as the section number (_n - 1_).
+In our example case, the user created 12 shares (_n_), thus (without optimization) the attacker would be required to iterate all permutations of an assumed 1 million input message space using 11 as the set section size (_n - 1_).
 The number of bits is then equal to the log 2 result of the number of permutations.

 $$
   {